implse/Data_Structure_Python/README.md

 - inserting an item to the heap is just adding the data to the array with incremented index.

 ## Heapify

+Convert an array to Heap.

 Input : an array usually unsorted, unordered.
 Output : an array that satisfies the heap property.

+## Heapsort

+Heap sort algorithm is a sorting technique that is based exclusively upon a binary heap data structure.
+It involves finding the largest (maximum) element, and sorting it at the end of an unsorted collection.